dave-elkan/japanese-sewing-patterns/ebook/index.md

 This product is completely digital, and no packages will show up on your doorstep. :) The huge perk is that your new E-book is accessible immediately (you’ll receive your access email within 5 minutes) and from anywhere in the world.

 **I've never seen a Japanese sewing pattern.
 Is this ebook still relevant?**
 "How to Sew Japanese Sewing Patterns" is perfect to familiarise yourself with the wonder of Japanese sewing patterns.
 It's a great introduction to their structure, variety, where to find them and how to use them to make beautiful garments.
-To see some great Japanese sewing pattern books, you can read my book reviews.
+To see some great Japanese sewing pattern books, you can read my book reviews on this site.

 **Is my credit card secure?**
 Credit card security is extremely important.
 That's why all payments go through PayPal, who are leaders in risk management.
 PayPal keeps financial information encrypted and protected.
 You can read more about PayPal's security here.